kylerjohnston/muumu.us/_posts/2020-03-07-scraping-hackernews-who-is-hiring-with-ruby.md

 I prepend a `*` to the first line of every job post &#x2014; this turns that line into a top-level org heading.
 Since most of the jobs follow a pattern like `Company Name | Job Role | Location` on the first line, this is going to make a list of collapsible org-headings of brief descriptions of the jobs which I can expand to view the whole listing.

-The rest of the substitutions are hacked together from reading some of the jobs&rsquo; `text` fields and trying to make them more human-readable.
+The rest of the substitutions are hacked together from reading some of the jobs' `text` fields and trying to make them more human-readable.

 {% highlight ruby %}
 class OrgPrinter